JonasVerbickas/python-game/coursework_02/README.md

 Move up and down with 'w' and 's' respectively.
 (Controls are remappable in the options tab of the main menu)

+Hold off enemies for as long as you can!

 -------------------------------------